wvengen/d3-wordcloud/README.md

 * `padding()`

-As a bonus, if a word contains a `href` key, the word will link to the value, and the word will become slightly larger when the mouse hovers on top of it (to indicate that it is clickable, in addition to the mouse hand pointer).
+As a bonus, if a word contains a `href` key, the word will link to the value, and the word will become slightly larger when the mouse hovers over (to indicate that it is clickable, in addition to the mouse hand pointer).